Introduction

 In summary, the possible causes of water retention in the knee include trauma, inflammation, circulatory problems, and various other contributing factors.
 For an in-depth exploration of the causes of water retention, visit what are the causes of water retention?

 II.
-Symptoms and Consequences
+Symptoms and consequences

 Swelling and pain